 At night, plants essentially stop ‘breathing’ so there’s no use in producing CO2 when lights are off.

-Boost Yields with CO2
+Boost Yields With CO2

 Being aware of CO2’s benefits for cannabis crops is just the first step.
 Implementing your own CO2 system to increase yields, and improve quality is next.
 So use the information and tips you learned today, to try something new.
 Determine which CO2 method makes most sense for your space, and get ready to nourish to flourish with the fresh addition.
 In the end, you’ll be enjoying bigger pulls, and better quality harvests.